JANUARY 7 | MERIDIAN

 An elegant evening for guests to sip and savor an array of food and beverages served up by a selection of top restaurants and nightlife venues of Ocean Springs.

 GUMTREE ART & WINE FESTIVAL

-Tupelo’s annual celebration of visual and performing arts includes a wine festival with food pairing and other special events.
+Tupelo’s annual celebration of visual and performing arts will include a wine festival with food pairing and other special events.

 BLESSING OF THE FLEET & FAIS DO-DO

-Annual event with a Fais Do-Do festival at Point Cadet and blessing of the Fleet asking God for a bountiful and safe shrimping/boating season.
+This annual event features a Fais Do-Do festival at Point Cadet on Saturday and a Blessing of the Fleet asking God for a bountiful and safe shrimping/boating season on Sunday.

-Enjoy a fantastic variety of foods and seafood, carnival rides, live music, crafts, silent auction, raffle and a classic car show.
+Enjoy fantastic food of all kinds–of course including seafood–as well as carnival rides, live music, crafts, silent auction, raffle and a classic car show.

 JAZZ IN THE PASS